qqprosperodd/Code_example/README.md

 # README

-In this repository, I introduce some complicated method.
+In this repository, I introduce some method.

 I usually use Anaconda and R for processing Data.